breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 For example, applying the above rule to the expression `(λy.y z) 1` yields `(λy.1 z)`.
 With this seemingly trivial addition, our language is now powerful enough to encode any computable function!
 This language is known as the pure untyped λ-calculus.

-While grammatically compact, computation in the λ-calculus is not particularly terse.
+While grammatically compact, computation in this system is not particularly terse.
 In order to perform any computation using this system, we will need a way to encode values.
 For example, we can encode the boolean algebra like so:

 ```
 [D1]           λx.λy.x = T     "true"